-With winter here, many people are asking me about the best ways to help wildlife.
+With winter here, many people ask me about the best ways to help wildlife.
 There are some easy ways to help them survive, and I have listed these for you here.

-For more information on how to help wildlife in winter, please read on.
+Please read on for more information on how to help wildlife in winter.

 Is Winter Difficult For Wildlife?

-The months of winter can be challenging for many species of wildlife.
-When temperatures drop, humans are lucky enough to have insulated boots, shelter, and heating to keep warm.
+Winter can be challenging for all species of wildlife.
+When temperatures drop, we are lucky enough to have insulated boots, shelter, and heating to keep ourselves warm.

 Many of the animals in North America can be casualties of the cold climate.
-The fur on most mammals doesn’t provide them with the much-needed insulation to keep warm.
-Without the needed fat reserves on their skin, small animals can not insulate the body against heat loss.
+Most mammals’ fur doesn’t provide enough insulation to keep warm.
+Small animals can not insulate against heat loss without the required fat reserves on their skin.

 One challenge to all warm-blooded animals is to sustain their body temperatures.
-However, a lot of warm-blooded animals have developed some adaptations, which means they can bear the cold.
+However, many warm-blooded animals have developed adaptations to bear the cold.

 How Do Wildlife Survive Winter?